Bota: Manufacturing

 In Bota Kanan, there is a rubber processing plant operated by Mardec Processing Sdn Bhd.
 The plant focuses on processing the Standard Malaysian Rubber (SMR) 10, 20 and MARUB 10CV, 20CV at the capacity of 38,000 metric tons per annum.

 There is also a large-scale solar photovoltaic (LSSPV) plant to be developed in the area at the cost of RM66 millions.

 Tourism

-Among the main attractions in Bota is an ecotourism visit to breeding center for a critically endangered species of southern river terrapin in Bota Kanan.
+Among the main attractions in Bota is an ecotourism visit to the breeding center for a critically endangered species of southern river terrapin in Bota Kanan.
 The visitors are able to interact with the terrapin offspring and feed them with vegetables.

 The tourist could also visit the Malay cultural center in Pulau Misa Melayu of Kampung Teluk Kepayang in Bota Kiri.
 The center which opened in 1996, showcases varieties of Malay cultural activities such as music and dance performance and traditional Malay dresses exhibition.

 Similarly, the tourists can visit Nasaruddin Rais Gallery in Kampung Padang Tenggala for a historical tour on an independence activist that was born and bred in the area.